daryllxd/lifelong-learning/programming/ruby/rails/deployment.md

 Apache/Nginx can server Ruby web apps out-of-the-box.
 You need to use Apache/Nginx in combination with some kind of add-on.

 Mongrel: Ruby app server: load your Ruby app and sets up a TCP socket.

-WEBrick is not fit for production: it is written entirely in Ruby.
 Mongrel: Ruby and C.

-Unicorn: a fork of Mongrel.
-It supports limited process monitoring: if a process crashes it is automatically restarted.

-Thin: Evented I/O model by utilitzing the EventMachine library.

-Puma: forked from Mongrel, but it is designed to be purely multi-threaded.

-Phusion Passenger: Integrated directly into Apache/Nginx.
+__WEBrick__ is not fit for production.
+Single threaded pure-ruby server.
+Easy to get running, but slow.
+Use it as a last resort.

+__Unicorn:__ a fork of Mongrel.
+Forking webserver with automatic child management.
+You start up one Unicorn instance and it will fork off N children that it routes requests to.
+If children die, they are automatically reloaded.
+Pros: Stable, zero-downtime app reloads, forking model supports the "crash and burn" error recovery model nicely.
+Cons: Forking takes more memory than threading.

+__Thin:__ Evented I/O model by utilitzing the EventMachine library.
+Fast non-forking webserver with EventMachine and threaded concurrency support, depending on how it's configured.
+Very useful as a drop-in replacement for Webrick in development.
+Probably what you want if you're writing a node-style evented app based on EventMachine.

+__Puma:__ Pure threaded server.
+Concurrency is handled by individual threads in a single process.
+Is apparently quite fast, doesn't have the memory burden associated with forking models.
+Doesn't follow the typical POSIX daemonization model, so you have to manage it indirectly through some kind of manager like monit or supervisord.

+__Phusion Passenger:__ Integrated directly into Apache/Nginx.
+You should also be aware of Passenger, which is kinda sorta like Unicorn, except it gets compiled into the webserver as a module, so you don't have to do any proxying or daemon management.
+The downside is that when your http daemon restarts, so does your web app.

-Capistrano: Automates the: uploading of Ruby code, installing libraries, setting up the app’s databse, starting and stopping daemons.
+__Capistrano:__ Automates the: uploading of Ruby code, installing libraries, setting up the app’s databse, starting and stopping daemons.

-Redis/Memcache: Memcache/Redis = Key-value stores.
+__Redis/Memcache:__ Memcache/Redis = Key-value stores.
 Memcache in memory, redis is memory + HDD.
 It can store differnet types.

+Personally, I recommend Thin for development, Unicorn or Passenger for deployment on MRI, and I suspect Puma would be your weapon of choice under JRuby.
+Torquebox is also worth looking at for JRuby installs.
+Passenger will be easiest for you to start with, but you'll have to pay if you want some of their advanced features like rolling restarts and error-resistant deploys, which you get for free with Unicorn.

+I use Thin/Unicorn for development, and Unicorn for deployment.